Cutting edge research leads to commercialisation of ultrafiltration membrane technology

 Funding from the Department of Trade and Industry (DTI) further assisted this BEE Company to establish their local manufacturing capability.
 Innovative research by the University, research funding by the WRC, seed funding by the DTI and the entrepreneurial spirit of Theunissen and his team makes this a model example of how a new technology can be taken from a research concept into actual production and use.

-The manufacturing facility jointly inaugurated by Mr Jay Bhagwan, Director, WRC and Prof Eugene Cloete, Dean of Science, University of Stellenbosch.
+The manufacturing facility will be jointly inaugurated by Mr Jay Bhagwan, Director, WRC and Prof Eugene Cloete, Dean of Science, University of Stellenbosch.
 The technology and its development, as well as the manufacturing facility, will further be presented by the Ikusasa Water production team.